-In the most recent quarters Since December 31, 2020, the larger net losses were recorded primarily from the Company's share of loss from its equity accounted investments.
+In the most recent quarters since December 31, 2020, the larger net losses were recorded primarily from the Company's share of loss from its equity accounted investments.
 For the quarter ended September 30, 2020, a net income was recorded largely due to a recognition of a gain on disposition of controlling interest and unrealized foreign exchange gains due to continued weakness in the US\$ against the DKK.

-Three months ended September 30, 2021 ("Q2 2022") compared with three months ended September 30, 2020 ("Q2 2021")
+Three months end March 31, 2022 ("Q4 2022") compared with three months end March 31, 2021 ("Q4 2021")